amanantuley/GDG_WEBSITE/README.md

 - Thanks to the Google Developer Group for creating a global network for developers.
 - Special thanks to all the contributors and speakers who help make our events successful.

----

-Let me know if you'd like any changes or additions to this!